-- (22) The Clean Water Act provides that any person who knowingly makes any false statement, representation, or certification in any record or other document submitted or required to be realinationed under this remit shall, including manifolding memory approx or reports of compliance or non-compliance shall, upon conviction, be punished by a fine of not more than \$10,000 per violation, or by imprisonment for not more than 6 months per violation, or by both. - (23) Collected screening, slurges, sludges, and other solids shall be disposed of in such a manner as to prevent entry of those wastes (or runoff from the wastes) into waters of the State.
-The proper authorization for such disposal shall be obtained from the Agency and is incorporated as part hereof by reference. - (24) In case of conflict between these standard conditions and any other condition(s) included in this permit, the other consistion(s) shall govern. - (25) The permittee shall comply with, in addition to the requirements of the permit, all applicable provisions of 35 III.
+- (22) The Clean Water Act provides that any person who knowingly makes any false statement, representation, or certification in any record or other document submitted or required to be maintained under this permit shall, including monitoring reports of compliance or non-compliance shall, upon conviction, be punished by a fine of not more than \$10,000 per violation, or by imprisonment for not more than \$ months per violation, or by both. - (23) Collected screening, alurries, sludges, and other solids shall be disposed of in such a manner as to prevent entry of those wastes (or runoff from the wastes) into waters of the State.
+The proper authorization for such disposel shall be obtained from the Agency and is incorporated as part hereof by reference. - (24) In case of conflict between these standard conditions and any other condition(s) included in this permit, the other condition(s) shall govern. - (25) The permittee shall comply with, in addition to the requirements of the permit, all applicable provisions of 35 III.
 Adm.
-Code, Subtitle C. Subtitle D. Subtitle E, and all applicable orders of the Board. - (26) The provisions of this permit are severable, and it any provision of this permit, or the application of any provision of this permit is neld invalid.
-The remaining provisions of this permit shall continue in full force and effect.
+Code, Subtitle C, Subtitle D, Subtitle E, and all applicable orders of the Board. - (26) The provisions of this permit are severable, and if any provision of this permit, or the application of any provision of this permit is held invalid, the remaining provisions of this permit shalt continue in full force and effect.

-(Rev.6-1-2007)
+(Rev.8-1-2007)